The 51st Semi-Annual Denver TB Course

-The purpose of this course is to present this body of knowledge to general internists, public health workers, infectious diseases and chest specialists, registered nurses, and other health care providers who will be responsible for the management and care of patients with tuberculosis.
+The Denver TB Course, offered every year in both April and October, provides a broad overview of active and latent TB including its epidemiology, transmission, pathogenesis, diagnosis, treatment and management.
+The purpose of this course is to present this body of knowledge to general internists, epidemiologists, preventative medicine, public health, infectious disease and chest specialists, physician assistants, nurse practitioners, registered nurses and other health care providers who will be responsible for the management and care of patients with tuberculosis.

 Public health, family, internal medicine, infectious disease and general preventative medicine physicians, epidemiologists, physician assistants, nurse practitioners, registered nurses and other health care professionals interested in TB.

-All courses will be held at the Molly Blank Conference Center on the campus of National Jewish Heath, 1400 Jackson Street, Denver, CO 80206.
+All courses will be held at the Molly Blank Conference Center on the campus of National Jewish Heath, 1400 Jackson St., Denver, CO 80206.